geodapress/spatial-cluster-companion/README.md

 # spatial-cluster-companion
-The Python companion to spatial cluster analysis with GeoDa
+The Python companion to spatial cluster analysis with GeoDa by Luc Anselin and Pedro Amaral